elevenray/PetMeet/readme.md

 We are using php as Frontend (Website Interface), Mysql as Backend (Apache),

-We will explain in detail on how to setup the project and as well as run using Yarn.

 We also included the setup of sql data.